Seminar theatres sponsored by:

 Organisation: Health Careers (NHS Health Education England)

-2:10pm-2:20pm Future skills: what skills will be in demand and what can the sector do to help young people better prepare? – click here for presentation slides
+2:10pm-2:40pm Future skills: what skills will be in demand and what can the sector do to help young people better prepare? – click here for presentation slides

 When today’s school children enter the workplace, many will be faced with roles that do not exist today.
 How do we equip children with skills that are more resilient in the changing job market?
 What are the skills that will be in demand?
 Nesta has undertaken research exploring trends and projections for skills demands and is supporting the sector to develop scalable approaches to developing these skills.